European integration: Future of European integration

 There is no fixed end to the process of integration.
 The discussion on the possible final political shape or configuration of the European Union is sometimes referred to as the debate on the finalité politique (French for "political purpose").
 Integration and enlargement of the European Union are major issues in the politics of Europe, each at European, national and local level.
 Integration may conflict with national sovereignty and cultural identity, and is opposed by eurosceptics.
-To the east of the European Union, the countries of Belarus, Kazakhstan and Russia launched the creation of the Eurasian Union in the year 2015, which was subsequently joined by Armenia and Kyrgyzstan.
+To the east of the European Union, the countries of Belarus, Kazakhstan and Russia launched the creation of the Eurasian Economic Union in the year 2015, which was subsequently joined by Armenia and Kyrgyzstan.
 Other states in the region, such as Moldova and Tajikistan may also join.
 Meanwhile, the post-Soviet disputed states of Abkhazia, Artsakh, South Ossetia, and Transnistria have created the Community for Democracy and Rights of Nations to closer integrate among each other.
 Some Eastern European countries such as Armenia have opted to cooperate with both the EU and the Eurasian Union.
-On 24 February 2017 Tigran Sargsyan, the Chairman of the Eurasian Economic Commission stated that Armenia's stance was to cooperate and work with both the European Union and the Eurasian Union.
+On 24 February 2017 Tigran Sargsyan, the Chairman of the Eurasian Economic Commission stated that Armenia's stance was to cooperate and work with both the European Union and the Eurasian Economic Union.
 Sargsyan added that although Armenia is part of the Eurasian Union, a new European Union Association Agreement between Armenia and the EU would be finalized shortly.

 Several countries in Eastern Europe have engaged the EU with the aim to grow economic and political ties.
 The Euronest Parliamentary Assembly, established in 2003, is the inter-parliamentary forum in which members of the European Parliament and the national parliaments of Ukraine, Moldova, Belarus, Armenia, Azerbaijan and Georgia participate and forge closer political and economic ties with the European Union.
 All of these States participate in the EU's Eastern Partnership program.
 The Organization of the Black Sea Economic Cooperation and the Community of Democratic Choice are other organizations established to promote European integration, stability, and democracy.
 On 12 January 2002, the European Parliament noted that Armenia and Georgia may enter the EU in the future.
+On 2 March 2024, Armenian Prime Minister Nikol Pashinyan advised that Armenia would officially "apply to become a candidate for EU membership in the coming days, within a month at most".
+On 5 March, Pashinyan stated that Armenia would apply for EU candidacy by autumn 2024 at the latest.
+On 12 March 2024, the European Parliament passed a resolution confirming Armenia meets Maastricht Treaty Article 49 requirements and may apply for EU membership.
+The National Assembly of Armenia approved the matter in January 2025 to start the accession of Armenia to the European Union and the matter will be put to a referendum for confirmation or rejection by the Armenian people.
+On 9 January 2025, the Armenian government approved the bill to launch a bid for the country to join the European Union.
 Currently, Georgia is the only country in the Caucasus actively seeking EU membership.